vrk-kpa/suomifi-ui-components/src/core/Expander/Expander/Expander.md

 } from 'suomifi-ui-components';

 <ExpanderGroup
-  OpenAllText="Open all"
+  openAllText="Open all"
-  AriaOpenAllText="Open all expanders"
+  ariaOpenAllText="Open all expanders"
-  CloseAllText="Close all"
+  closeAllText="Close all"
-  AriaCloseAllText="Close all expanders"
+  ariaCloseAllText="Close all expanders"
 >
   <Expander>
     <ExpanderTitleButton>Test expander 1</ExpanderTitleButton>